celador/ForceCode/README.md

   * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
 * overwritePackageXML: if set to true, will overwrite package.xml file upon opening or retrieving files
 * poll: When compiling, this is the interval \(in milliseconds\) at which we poll the server for status updates.
 This is only applicable to Classes, Pages, Triggers, and Components.
+* pollTimeout: When retrieving packages, or other long running tasks, this is the maximum amount of time \(in seconds\) it will wait before the process times out.
+If you're having trouble retrieving your package, try increasing this number.
+Default is 600 \(10 minutes\).
 * prefix: This is the namespace prefix defined in your package settings for your org.
 Set this if you have a namespaced org.
 Otherwise ForceCode will attempt to infer a prefix from your Salesforce Org.
 If you have a namespaced org and do not set this setting, you may have problems, especially if working on an out of date Org.
 This should be automatic as of Salesforce 38
 * showTestCoverage: This flag determines if Apex code coverage highlighting should be shown or hidden in the editor.
 This can be toggled for the open editor by clicking the colorful icon in the editor bar.
 * spaDist: When working with SPAs we usually have a "distribution" folder where we build our files to.
 If this string is set, and a SPA is bundled and deployed, this folder will be used as the distribution folder, otherwise the spa project will be deployed.